iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.3/report.md

 <img src="4_star_reviews_wordcloud.png" alt="gov.cdc.general 4 reviews"/>
 </p>

+> Love the content of the app, but I'm a healthcare worker and need an easier way to access the information.<br> :date: __2021-06-26 05:49:53__

 > Very usefull with their inforationabout covid.<br> :date: __2021-04-30 02:09:38__

 > Good for info<br> :date: __2021-02-21 03:33:26__